openbmc/docs/designs/device-tree-gpio-naming.md

 Pulled up by default (secure).
 Placing the jumper will pull the pin down (bypass security).

+### Host Ready
+Below are input GPIO names specific to Host ready.
+The name of Host ready GPIO depends on the index of Host and the active state is high or low.

+Pattern:
+- `host*-ready`: Host ready, active high
+- `host*-ready-n`: Host ready, active low

+Defined:
+- host0-ready
+- host1-ready-n
+- ...

 ### Special
 These are special case and/or grandfathered in pin names.